I’m at it again – crafting away with my seashell collection.

 - Duct tape the back of your frame closed just to be safe.

 So…the duct tape thing.
 A few years ago I made a similar shell shadowbox using a different type of shadowbox.
-No duct tape.
-One day as I was rearranging things on my shelves, this happened.

 Lesson learned.
 Luckily, my new version is completely secured and ready for action.

 Hope you are enjoying your summer!
-Anyone else have any awesome seashell crafts to share?
-I’m always on the lookout for more ideas.
+Does anyone else have any awesome seashell crafts to share?

 Simple seashell shadowbox